Blog

 In most cases, AI crawlers can access your website unless strictly prohibited (which would require blocking them through your robots.txt file)

-However, some websites take this further by explicitly asking ChatGPT to crawl its website.
+However, some websites take this further by explicitly asking ChatGPT to crawl their website.

 For example, you can modify your robots.txt file to enable AI indexing while restricting sensitive areas.